Javinator9889/LocaleManager/README.md

 If you want to contribute, I probably need your help:

-+ Share and like **this repository**, so much more people can enjoy it and its benefits.
++ Share and like **this repository**, so much more people can enjoy it and its benefits 🗣❤
-+ Comment *any bugs* or problems you have: there will be **an entire community** wanting to help you.
++ Comment *any bugs* or problems you have: there will be **an entire community** wanting to help you 👥
-+ Commit *your own* implementations or enhancements you consider necessary - there are only a *few languages* supported, so you can commit the ones that are missing.
++ Commit *your own* implementations or enhancements you consider necessary - there are only a *few languages* supported, so you can commit the ones that are missing 🧠

 Lets make the *Android community* stronger and help the others deploying their own applications 💪